trinodb/trino.io/_posts/2020-08-14-dereference-pushdown.md

 author: Pratham Desai (LinkedIn), James Taylor (Lyft)
 ---

-PrestoSQL version 334 adds significant performance improvements for queries accessing nested fields inside struct columns.
+Presto version 334 adds significant performance improvements for queries accessing nested fields inside struct columns.
 They have been optimized through the pushdown of dereference expressions.
 With this feature, the query execution prunes structural data eagerly, extracting the necessary fields.